 router

-An intelligent connecting device that can send packets to the correct LAN segment to take them to their destination.
+An intelligent LAN-connection device that routes packets to the correct LAN segment destination address(es).
+The extended LAN segments may or may not use the same protocols.
 Routers link LAN segments at the ISO/OSI network layer.
-The networks connected by routers can use similar or different network protocols.

 routing